 A program will be handed out to media, with track layout, race times, rules on Lake and Station property.

 COMMUNICATIONS and the INTERNET

 Due to the remote location there is no fixed land line, mobile coverage or internet.

 If this is something you require your only option is a satellite phone, modem or hot spot.

-The DLRA will not be making these forms of communication available to you, this is something you will need to organise and pay for yourself.
+The DLRA will not be making these forms of communication available to you, this is something you will need to organize and pay for yourself.
 We do have a satellite phone which is used for emergency communication only.
 We can recommend devices and networks that you could buy or hire equipment from.

 There is one fixed line phone at the DLRA camp, the next closest phone is at Mt.
 Ive Station.

 It is highly recommended to carry a UHF radio (tuned to Channel 10) so that you are informed of events and contactable at all times.
-We will also be braodcasting on 92.0FM with details of who is running and speeds achieved.
+We will also be broadcasting on 92.0FM with details of who is running and speeds achieved.

 To ensure your safety and the safety of others your vehicle should have;

 - 2 tow hooks (1 at the front, 1 at the rear),